Betting Exchange Sites

 The best betting exchange sites in the world

 As the popularity of exchange betting increases, so too does the number of sites.
-There is such a thing as too much choice though, so how do you know which exchange betting sites are best?
-We review all of the top sites and only recommend the very best.
-Here’s the sites that top our list:
+But how do you know which exchange betting sites are the best?
+We have taken a look at them all and compiled this list:

 Introduced as a direct competitor to Betfair, it sets itself apart by charging a 2% commission compared to Betfair’s 5%.